Ryan Flinn (American football)

-Ryan Patric Flinn (born February 14, 1980, in Ft.
-Myers, Florida) is a former American football punter.
-He played college football at UCF.
+Ryan Patric Flinn (born February 14, 1980) is an American former professional football player who was a punter in the National Football League (NFL).
+He played college football for the UCF Knights.

 College career

-Flinn attended the University of Central Florida, where, as a senior, he won All-Mid-American Conference honors after averaging 41.8 yards per punt.
+Flinn attended the University of Central Florida.
+As a senior he won All-Mid-American Conference honors after averaging 41.8 yards per punt.

 Professional career

 Flinn made his NFL debut with the Green Bay Packers on December 25, 2005, in a game against the Chicago Bears.
 He had previously spent time in training camp with the Dallas Cowboys and Atlanta Falcons but was cut in August both times.

 On February 19, 2007, Flinn was signed by the Miami Dolphins.
 He was released by the team on August 27, losing out to rookie punter Brandon Fields.

-Personal

-Up until he played with the Packers, Flinn was a bartender.